munsy/battlenet/README.md

 Bindings for Battle.net's API written in Golang.

 ## Versions
 * This library is currently in alpha.
+Everything is subject to change.
 Use at your own discretion.
 * All data returned by clients should be up-to-date, including World of Warcraft, which just had its API updated for Battle for Azeroth.